cockroachdb/docs/v22.2/create-external-connection.md

     BACKUP DATABASE movr INTO 'external://backup_bucket' AS OF SYSTEM TIME '-10s' WITH revision_history;
     ~~~

-1. Use [`SHOW BACKUP`](show-backup.html) to view your backups in the storage defined by an external connection:
+1. Use [`SHOW BACKUP`](show-backup.html) to view your backups in the storage defined by the external connection:

     {% include_cached copy-clipboard.html %}
     ~~~sql